haskellweekly/haskellweekly/data/newsletter/issue-211.markdown

 ## Featured

 - [Weekly News for Busy Devs](https://programmingdigest.net/?utm_medium=email&utm_campaign=2020-05-promo&utm_source=haskell) by Jakub Chodounsky (ad)
-  > Programming Digest is a weekly curated newsletter with the five most interesting stories in programming, data, and tech️.
+  > Programming Digest is a weekly curated newsletter with the five most interesting stories in programming, data, and tech.

 - [The doomsday machine](https://tech.fretlink.com/the-doomsday-machine/) by Clément Delafargue
   > Ah, the do-notation.
 Is it good, is it bad; who knows?
 It's good for beginners, it's bad for beginners.
 It's considered harmful.